mateenshaikh/ICScreator-browser-plugin/README.md

 The ideal exercise is to take this rough, poorly generated code, and either adapt, improve, or rewrite it to be efficient and intuitive.
 Alternatively, find a series of prompts that creates better code.
 Either way, the functionality should match.

-## Pseduo-Official method provided by TRU (only one week at a time)
+### Pseduo-Official method provided by TRU (only one week at a time--I wouldn't recommend it)

 TRU room bookings lets you download a one week  schedule into an ICS.
   1. Go to [Room bookings](https://rbookportal02pd.tru.ca/portal/p/)